IlyaShav/wave-devops-course/README.txt

 3.jenkins plugins: Docker, Docker PipeLine, Kubernetes, Kubernetes continuous deploy.

 steps:
+1.
-1. enter your jenkins dashboard and choose a new item, pick a pipeline.
+2. enter your jenkins dashboard and choose a new item, pick a pipeline.
-2. scroll down to PipeLine and paste the JenkinsFile code in the repository to the script field below.
+3. scroll down to PipeLine and in the definition tab pick "pipeline script from SCM"
-3. substitute the environment variable's values in the pipeline with your values:
-   In place of “YOUR_ACCOUNT_ID_HERE” paste your AWS Account ID In place of “CREATED_AWS_ECR_CONTAINER_REPO_REGION” copy created ECR repo region id “IMAGE_REPO_NAME” set your ECR repository name (repo was created in part 2, use the name that was given) “IMAGE_TAG” mention your desired tag
-4. let's take our .aws folder with all the credentials in it, copy it into the /var/lib/jenkins folder and change the owner of the files inside to jenkins using the following      command "sudo chown -R jenkins ./", jenkins should be able to read the credentials and access ecr.
+4. in the repository tab copy and paste the repo :https://github.com/IlyaShav/wave-devops-course.git
 5. run the pipeline and the image with the application should be in the ECR.
+6. in the script path write "JenkinsFile"
+7. click on "build now", the docker image should be in the ecr in about 30 seconds.